maxattwell/mrl-tile-server/README.md

     files describing the location, scale and orientation of and image.
     They should be stored in the same directory as a JPG image with the same name.
-    + line 1: lenght of a pixel in the x direction (horizontal)
+    + line 1: length of a pixel in the x direction (horizontal)
-    + line 2: angle of rotation  (usually 0 or ingnored)
+    + line 2: angle of rotation  (usually 0 or ignored)
-    + line 3: angle of rotation  (usually 0 or ingnored)
+    + line 3: angle of rotation  (usually 0 or ignored)
     + line 4: _negative_ length of a pixel in the y direction (vertical)
     + line 5: x coordinate at the center of the pixel in the top left corner of the image
     + line 6: y coordinate at the center of the pixel in the top left corner of the image